jmhodges/justrun/README.md

 -----

     $  justrun -h
+    justrun: help requested
     usage: justrun -c 'SOME BASH COMMAND' [FILEPATH]* -c="": command to run when files change in given directories -delay=750ms: the time to wait between runs of the command if many fs events occur -h=false: print this help text
       -help=false: print this help text
-      -i="": comma-separated list of files to ignore -stdin=false: read list of files to track from stdin, not the command-line -v=false: verbose output
+      -i=[]: a file path to ignore events from (may be given multiple times) -stdin=false: read list of files to track from stdin, not the command-line -v=false: verbose output
       -w=false: wait for the command to finish and do not attempt to kill it

 Compared to other tools
 -----------------------